isaaclhk/Projects/Python projects/CXR.md

 Next, we feed the preprocessed inputs into the model, setting training = False.
 Setting training to = False prevents the batch normalization layer from updating the mean and variance statistics, which will destroy will the model has learned during pre-training. </br>

 Then we create the classification head.
 To generate predictions from an 8 x 8 block of features, we take their average using a GlobalAveragePooling2D() layer to convert the features into a single 2048-element vector per image.
 This vector is then fed into a dropout layer for regularization before being converted to a single prediction per image in the dense layer.

+Before compiling the model, we define a custom metric: F1 score.
+F1 score is the harmonic mean of precision and recall, combining the 2 into a single value.
+In this project, F1 score is a better metric than accuracy for assessing the model's predictive power because the dataset is imbalanced, and accuracy does not take into account the distribution of classes in the dataset.